Apple-supaporn/project-2-recipes-sharing/README.md

 - Users can save recipes for easy future access.
 - Users can comment on recipes to ask questions or share experiences.
 - Users can see when a recipe is created or updated for track freshness.
+- Add an 'Upload Photo' button so that users can upload a photo of their recipe from their personal device.

 Your contributions and ideas are always welcome!